Ibukun Awosika to women: Marriage isn’t your whole life

 Nollywood actress Lala Akindoju hosted the event alongside other co-hosts.

-The highlight of the program was when Teniola Apata Aka Teni Makanaki or Teni as she is fondly called, surprised the unexpecting crowd with her presence, singing her singles ”Uyo Meyo, Gele, and Case” to a cheering crowd.
+The high point of the program was when Teniola Apata Aka Teni Makanaki or Teni as she is fondly called, surprised the crowd with her presence, singing her singles ”Uyo Meyo, Gele, and Case” to a cheering crowd.
 Siju who is so proud of the talented singer gave her a surprise headgear ”Gele” as her gift.

 What do you think?